6 Best Robo-Advisors For High Net Worth Investors

 Overview

 Betterment, launched in 2010 and is one of the earliest digital wealth managers and offers an all-digital and a premium service, geared to the high-net-worth investor.
-Betterment now offers a checking and high yield cash account, access to crypto portfolios, and fee-based discrete financial planning packages for the digital customer who prefers an a la carte model of services.
+Betterment now offers a checking and high yield cash account (through partner banks), access to crypto portfolios, and fee-based discrete financial planning packages for the digital customer who prefers an a la carte model of services.
 Betterment’s goal based investment management, makes it seamless to invest your funds for multiple goals, like retirement, home down payment and college savings.
 Betterment crypto provides investors the opportunity to invest in digital coins as well.

 Their value-oriented portfolios are crafted to perform well during the current investment market.